Syria rebels win support from Britain, battle in Damascus

 Despite strong censure of Assad, Western powers have shied away from direct military involvement.

-But the political campaign against Assad took a step forward on Tuesday when British Foreign Secretary William Hague announced that Britain recognized the new opposition coalition as the Syrian people's sole legitimate representative.
+But the political campaign against Assad took a step forward on Tuesday when British Foreign Secretary William Hague announced that Britain recognised the new opposition coalition as the Syrian people's sole legitimate representative.

-The British move goes further than the European Union, which recognized the coalition but not exclusively.
+The British move goes further than the European Union, which recognised the coalition but not exclusively.
 Washington has also stopped short of full recognition.

 Britain says no option is off the table but Hague told parliament no decision had been taken to supply military aid.